Steam Frame: Hardware

-The Steam Frame has a visor-like design; Valve stated that the base unit had a weight of 185 g, and 440 g when the default facial interface and strap is installed.
-It uses LCD displays viewed through pancake lenses, with a per-eye resolution of 2160×2160, and support for refresh rates of 72, 120 and 144 Hz, and physical interpupillary distance adjustment via a knob.
-It will support eye tracking, which can be used for foveated rendering.
+The Steam Frame has a visor-like design; Valve stated that the base unit had a weight of 185 g, and 440 g when the default facial interface, battery, and strap is installed.
+It uses LCD displays viewed through pancake lenses, with a per-eye resolution of 2160 × 2160, and support for refresh rates of 72, 80, 90, 120 and 144 Hz, and physical interpupillary distance adjustment via a knob.
+It supports eye tracking, which can be used for foveated rendering.
+The front portion of the strap contains the facial interface, dual speakers, and the microSD card slot, while the back portion features a USB-C 2.0 port and the battery.

-The Frame will use a Qualcomm Snapdragon 8 Gen 3 system-on-chip with 16 GB of LPDDR5X memory, and be sold in models with 256 GB and 1 TB of internal storage, expandable via microSD cards; microSD cards can also be shared with other SteamOS devices such as Steam Deck and the second-generation Steam Machine.
+The Steam Frame uses a Qualcomm Snapdragon 8 Gen 3 system-on-chip with 16 GB of LPDDR5X memory, and be sold in models with 256 GB and 1 TB of UFS internal storage.
+Additional storage space is available through a microSD card slot; memory cards can be shared between other SteamOS devices such as Steam Deck and the second-generation Steam Machine.

-Wi-Fi connectivity will be implemented with multiple Wi-Fi 7 radios in order to split internet and VR streaming traffic across 5GHz and 6GHz bands respectively.
-A Wi-Fi 6E USB adapter will be bundled with the Frame to provide a dedicated 6GHz connection between a PC and the headset, bypassing local area networks to reduce latency and congestion.
+Wi-Fi connectivity will be implemented with multiple Wi-Fi 7 radios in order to split internet and VR streaming traffic across 5 GHz and 6 GHz bands respectively.
+A Wi-Fi 6E USB adapter will be bundled with the Frame to provide a dedicated 6 GHz connection between a PC and the headset, bypassing local area networks to reduce latency and congestion.
 Use of the adapter is optional, and users will be able to stream over existing local Wi-Fi networks.
+The WiFi USB adapter and local WiFi can both be active at the same time - Valve calls it multi-link streaming.

-The front of the headset contains four monochrome passthrough cameras and an infrared emitter for inside-out tracking using simultaneous localization and mapping (SLAM).
+The front of the headset contains four monochrome passthrough cameras and infrared emitters for inside-out tracking using simultaneous localization and mapping (SLAM) similar to the Meta Quest 2.
 Its motion controllers are similar in design to the Touch Plus controllers used by the Meta Quest 3, but with a button layout similar to standard gamepads for improved compatibility with non-VR games, including a D-pad on the left controller and four face buttons on the right.
-The analog sticks will use tunneling magnetoresistance, making them less susceptible to stick drift.
+The analog sticks will use tunneling magnetoresistance similar to the second iteration of Steam Controller. making them less susceptible to stick drift.

 Valve will release CAD files and specifications to allow for the development of third-party accessories and attachments.
-The device includes an expansion port with a lane of PCI Express gen 4 connectivity and a MIPI camera interface; Valve suggested that the port could be used for accessories such as face tracking, depth sensors, and color passthrough cameras.
+The device includes an expansion port with a lane of PCI Express gen 4 connectivity and a MIPI camera interface.
+Hardware partner Arcturus has developed and will make available a camera accessory for the port using two color sensors for image passthrough as well as video and 3D captures.
+Valve has indicated the expansion port would be capable of supporting other accessories such as face tracking, depth sensors, full body tracking, and entirely different tracking solutions.